RandomSearch18/a-level-project/docs/readme.md

 - The routing engine prefers public rights of way by default.
 This classification is specific to the UK, and to my knowledge, there is no equivalent in other countries
   - This could make the "public rights of way" option confusing for non-UK users
 - Routing between countries would be a possibility, so I would need to decide how to handle ferry routes

+#### Customisable walking speed

+At the moment, the app uses a hardcoded speed of 0.92 meters per second (around 2 mph) to estimate walking time.
+Different users have different walking paces, so it would be helpful if this could be set within the app.

+Another possible feature would be for the app to (optionally and with consent) record your walking pace, to get a personalised average walking speed.
+It could also determine maximum and minimum speeds using statistics.

+Another current limitation of the walking time estimation is that it doesn't take path attributes into account.
+In reality, an unpaved path with poor surface will be slower to walk along than a wide, paved path, so if more accurate ETAs are desired, an algorithm should be created to take path attributes into account.
+This will be separate from weight calculation, as the desirability of a path does not fully correlate with the speed at which it will be walked.

 #### About screen